lu-kup/library-api/README.md

 dotnet run --project LibraryApi
 ```

-In order to test the endpoints, using Swagger interface at `https://localhost:7212/swagger/index.html`
+In order to test the endpoints, use Swagger interface at `https://localhost:7212/swagger/index.html`

 The API will be available at `https://localhost:7212` by default.